EHA-SWG Scientific Meeting on Shaping the Future of Mesenchymal Stromal Cells Therapy

 EHA-SWG Promotional video

-Click on the image above to view the interview with Prof Fibbe about the EHA-SWG Scientific Meeting
+Interview with Prof Fibbe about the EHA-SWG Scientific Meeting.

-The meeting will take place at the Holiday Inn Amsterdam
+The meeting took place at the Holiday Inn Amsterdam

 De Boelelaan 2